 Q: How can I be sure that the attorney I plan to hire is legally licensed to practice law in Ohio, and has not had any client complaints?

-A: You can find out if an attorney is licensed to practice law in Ohio by contacting the Supreme Court of Ohio's Attorney Registration Office at the Ohio Judicial Center, 65 Front St., 5th Floor, Columbus, Ohio 43215-3431; phone: (614) 387-9320, or by visiting the Court's website at www.supremecourt.ohio.gov/ (select "Attorney Information" and then "Attorney Directory").
+A: You can find out if an attorney is licensed to practice law in Ohio by contacting the Supreme Court of Ohio's Attorney Registration Office at the Thomas J. Moyer Ohio Judicial Center, 65 Front St., 5th Floor, Columbus, Ohio 43215-3431; phone: (614) 387-9320, or by visiting the Court's website at www.supremecourt.ohio.gov/ (select "Attorney Information" and then "Attorney Directory").
 You can also find out if the attorney has been disciplined.
-To find out if there are any pending disciplinary cases against an attorney, you will need to contact the Board of Commissioners on Grievances and Discipline (same contact information as above).
-You cannot, however, find out if there are any pending complaints against the attorney unless there has been a "probable cause" finding by the Board of Commissioners on Grievances and Discipline.
+To find out if there are any pending disciplinary cases against an attorney, you will need to contact the Board of Professional Conduct (same contact information as above).
+You cannot, however, find out if there are any pending complaints against the attorney unless there has been a "probable cause" finding by the Board of Professional Conduct.
 Only the Supreme Court of Ohio has the authority to restrict or end an attorney's right to practice law in Ohio.

 Q: What is a "consultation?"